EGI-Federation/documentation/content/en/about/contributing/style/_index.md

 [various editors](https://prettier.io/docs/en/editors.html).

-- With VIM/neovim it can be used via a plugin like [ALE](https://github.com/dense-analysis/ale) as documented on the [official documentation](https://prettier.io/docs/en/vim.html).
+- With VIM/neovim it can be used via a plugin like [ALE](https://github.com/dense-analysis/ale) as described in the [official documentation](https://prettier.io/docs/en/vim.html).
-- With VScode one should check
-  [official documentation](https://prettier.io/docs/en/editors.html#visual-studio-code)
+- With [VisualStudio Code](https://code.visualstudio.com) please see the [official documentation](https://prettier.io/docs/en/editors.html#visual-studio-code)

-Configuration is provided in `.prettierrc`, options can be set as follow:
+Configuration is provided in `.prettierrc`, options can be set as follows:

 ```shell
 --print-width 80 --tab-width 2 --prose-wrap always